obrhubr/obrhubr.github.io/about.md

 I could also not have built this site without [notion2md](https://github.com/echo724/notion2md).

+The font I use on the site was taken from [xeiaso.net](https://xeiaso.net/) as detailed in [this article](https://xeiaso.net/blog/iaso-fonts/).
+Many thanks for providing this great font!

 ### Recommendations

 I urge you to checkout the following blogs and sites: